anartovich/streams-open-docs/.github/pull_request_template.md

-Thank you for your contribution to the AMPLIFY Streams documentation.
+Thank you for your contribution to the Axway Streams documentation.

 ## Describe the changes